DC Comics Presents: Publication history

 DC Comics Presents debuted with a July/August 1978 cover date and was edited by Julius Schwartz.
 The series was launched with a team-up of Superman and the Flash by writer Martin Pasko and artist José Luis García-López.
 The winner of the DC Comics Presents letter column name contest appeared in the Superman/Hawkman story in issue #11 (July 1979).
 The "Whatever Happened to...?" backup feature began in issue #25 (Sept.
 1980) and would appear in most issues for the next two years until its last installment in issue #48 (Aug.
 1982).
 Issue #26 included an insert introduction story to the then-upcoming New Teen Titans series by Marv Wolfman and George Pérez.
 Len Wein and Jim Starlin co-created the supervillain Mongul in issue #27 (Nov.
 1980) as part of a three-issue storyline.
 Another insert in issue #41 previewed the "new direction" Wonder Woman.
 In issue #47, Superman traveled to Eternia and met the Masters of the Universe.
 Ambush Bug made his first appearance in issue #52 (Dec.
 1982) and made additional appearances in issues #59 and 81.
 The Superman/Challengers of the Unknown tale in issue #84 was drawn by Jack Kirby and Alex Toth.
 The series also contained the Alan Moore Superman/Swamp Thing story "The Jungle Line" in DC Comics Presents #85 (Sept.
 1985), pencilled by Rick Veitch and inked by Al Williamson.
-Issue #87 featured the first appearance and origin of the divergent Kal-El of the Earth Prime reality, who would become known as Superboy-Prime.
+Issue #87 featured the first appearance and origin of Superboy-Prime.
 The last issue is an exception to the team-up format, instead featuring Superman in an "Untold Tale" involving the Phantom Zone by Steve Gerber, following up as the conclusion to Gerber's previous limited series of the same title.

-In 2004, the title DC Comics Presents was revived for eight one-shot issues, each a tribute to DC editor Julius Schwartz who had recently died.
+In 2004, the title DC Comics Presents was revived for eight one-shot issues, each a tribute to Schwartz, who had recently died.
 Each issue featured two stories based on a classic DC Comics cover of the past, reflecting Schwartz's frequent practice of commissioning a cover concept, then telling the writers to create a story about that cover.

 In 2010, DC launched a new DC Comics Presents, a line of 100-page reprint issues reprinting stories that have not seen print since their original publication.

 Featured team-ups

 Characters featured in the "Whatever Happened to...?" back-up series

 Writer Mike Tiefenbacher had several proposals for other "Whatever Happened to...?" stories.
-These included Captain Action, Blackhawk, Genius Jones, Nighthawk, the Ragman, the Sea Devils, the Silent Knight, and Wildcat.
+These included Captain Action, Blackhawk, Genius Jones, Nighthawk, Ragman, the Sea Devils, Silent Knight, and Wildcat.